Jane Johnson (slave): Choosing freedom

-On July 18, 1855, Johnson passed word to a black porter in Bloodgood's Hotel, where Wheeler had locked her in with her children, that she wanted to escape her master's custody.
+On July 18, 1855, Johnson passed word to a black porter in Bloodgood's Hotel, where Wheeler had locked her in with her children, that she wanted to escape her slaver's custody.
 He got word to William Still, chairman of the Vigilance Committee of the Pennsylvania Anti-Slavery Society, who helped fugitive slaves.
 Later that day, as the full Wheeler party prepared to board the ferry, Still and abolitionist Passmore Williamson, secretary of the Society, reached the docks.
 Still told Johnson that she could choose freedom according to Pennsylvania law.
 While Wheeler argued, offered her a promise of freedom, and tried to prevent Johnson from leaving, five black dockworkers restrained him, and Williamson explained the state law to him.
 William Still quickly escorted Johnson and her children away by a coach, later taking them secretly to his house.
 He never told Williamson where they were, under the principles of compartmentalization used by the Vigilance Committee.

 This act became one of the first challenges to the Fugitive Slave Law of 1850, which required citizens and officials even in free states to help slaveowners capture fugitive slaves.
 But Johnson had chosen freedom in Pennsylvania, which was legal under its laws; she had not reached the state as a fugitive from the South.

 Williamson was subpoenaed by Pennsylvania US District Court judge John K. Kane, whom Wheeler had appealed to, under a writ of habeas corpus to produce Johnson and her sons.
 Kane had rejected as "immaterial and irrelevant" an affidavit from Johnson saying she had not been forcibly abducted.
 When Williamson refused to tell where Johnson was being hidden (as he did not know since Still had taken her away), Kane charged him with contempt of court and sentenced him to 90 days in jail.
 They had a history of confrontation over slavery issues.

 Williamson was held in jail between July 27 and November 3, 1855.
 His sentence aroused the anti-slavery movement, keeping the national spotlight on the issues, and he essentially "held court."
 He received prominent visitors from the abolitionist movement, including Frederick Douglass and Harriet Tubman, and hundreds of letters, as his case was covered by newspapers across the country.

 On August 29, 1855, William Still and the five dockworkers were tried in a local court for riot and assault under charges brought by John Hill Wheeler.
 Jane Johnson returned from New York, where she had been staying, and created a stir by appearing and testifying in court during the trial.
 She entered it veiled to be hidden, and was accompanied by several women abolitionists.
 They had also arranged for her protection by local and state officials, who thought Kane had inappropriately gone against state law regarding slavery by his rulings with Williamson.